 Wigo explained his decision.
 “This has been both a difficult and an easy decision.
 I am so grateful to have had the opportunity to work with great people and to get to know some of the great names of aquatic history, like Alan Ford, Sammy Lee, Esther Williams, Sandor Tarics and Adolph Kiefer, to name a few of those who are no longer with us.

 But by stepping aside while I’m still relatively young and healthy, I look forward to spending more time with my children, grandchildren, family and friends.”

 Wigo’s leadership helped steer ISHOF through difficult and challenging years of the early 2000s and oversaw governance restructuring, and recruitment of a new Board of Directors and bylaw changes.
-Among his other achievements, he:
+His other achievements include:

 • Helped raise millions of dollars through gifts, grants, donations and the development of ISHOF-branded products that returned ISHOF to financial stability.